🦞 2026 food tours & experiences available — explore packages

 Queensland's extraordinary geography — stretching from the tropical Wet Tropics rainforest to the sun-baked Outback and a coastline of over 7,000 kilometres — creates conditions unlike anywhere else in Australia for growing, fishing, and producing exceptional food.

 The state is Australia's largest producer of tropical fruits, beef, and sugar cane, and its coastal waters yield some of the world's finest seafood.
-Add in a booming farm-to-table movement across the hinterlands and a multicultural food scene in Brisbane, and Queensland is quietly one of the most exciting food destinations in the Southern Hemisphere.
+Add in a booming farm-to-table movement across the hinterlands, a multicultural dining scene in Brisbane energised by the 2032 Olympics, and one of the world's oldest living food cultures through First Nations bush tucker traditions — and Queensland is quietly one of the most exciting food destinations in the Southern Hemisphere.

-Whether you're exploring the Sunshine Coast Hinterland, diving into Brisbane's laneway cafés, or chasing fresh coral trout off the Whitsundays — this guide covers what to eat, where to eat it, and when to visit.
+Whether you're exploring the Sunshine Coast Hinterland, diving into Brisbane's laneway cafés, chasing fresh coral trout off the Whitsundays, or joining an Indigenous-led bush tucker walk in the Daintree — this guide covers what to eat, where to eat it, and when to go.

 7,000+ km of coastline